whatSocks/hfwiki/Razer-Hydra-Operation.md

 # Controller Graphics

 **Developer > Show Hand Info:** Draws a red disc plus sphere and pointer that depicts your controller orientation.
-These coincide with your “palm” positions if you have Preferences > Avatar Scale = 1.0; if you don’t then the are drawn some distance away.
-Note also that your avatar’s hands will not necessarily line up the “palm” positions.
+These coincide with your “palm” positions if you have Preferences > Avatar Scale = 1.0; if you don’t then they are drawn some distance away.
+Note also that your avatar’s hands will not necessarily coincide with the “palm” positions.

 **Developer > Show Hand Targets:** Draws a wire mesh ball the position of your “finger tips”, if Show Hand Info is enabled.
 These are 0.3m away from your “palm” position.